2022 Commonwealth Games: Birmingham 2022 list of disciplines

 With the changes in the Charter, and the review of options, the major changes from Gold Coast 2018 include the addition of judo to the core sports and the local organizers' optional decision to hold a women's cricket tournament, taking advantage of local infrastructure.
 Returning to the Games for the first time in 24 years, due to various calendar issues, cricket will be exclusively female for the first time.

 First time events introduced at Birmingham 2022 are 3x3 basketball and its wheelchair counterpart.
 Birmingham will have the largest number of events available for women and athletes with disabilities in the history of the Games.

-In October 2020, the list of events to be played in Birmingham was revealed, though three parasport relays in athletics and swimming were later removed from the programme owing to a lack of indicative entries.
-The schedule was refined to 280 finals played across 20 disciplines.
+On 27 October 2020, the list of events to be held in Birmingham was revealed with 271 finals scheduled for 19 sports.
+However, due to the low number of athletes registered in 15 events in 5 sports, they were in risk to be dropped and could not yet be confirmed on that exact time.
+However, with the exception of the 3 relays planned in Paralympic sports, all were confirmed in 2021, giving a total of 283.
+The final program was completed with 283 finals scheduled across 20 sports.
 This includes 136 events for women and 134 for men, an unprecedented gender balance amongst major multi-sport events though falling short of the 2018 Commonwealth Games when a perfect gender split had been achieved.
-In addition, 10 mixed gender events and 39 parasport events were scheduled.
+In addition, 10 mixed gender events and 35 parasport events were held.

 The final list of disciplines, with the number of events in each discipline noted in the brackets, is: